-Individual reading occurs alongside Guided Reading (in groups) and through an appreciation of whole class texts as we move through KS2.
+Individual reading occurs alongside reading sessions and through an appreciation of longer whole class texts as we move through KS2.
 Parents are encouraged to support the process through a dialogue in the reading diary.
 Moving through KS2, the aim is to become a 'free reader', moving away from the scheme, having developed the necessary skills to approach a wider range of reading materials.
 We aim to develop pupils who enjoy reading and actively engage with texts for personal enjoyment.